davidtchiu/davidtchiu.github.io/teaching/cs161/lab2.vars/index.md

         draw();
     }
     ```
     - Studying its algorithm, this method does nothing more than simply erasing the Triangle off the canvas, updating the `xPosition` of its instance state, then re-drawing the Triangle on the canvas.
-The erasing and re-drawing happens to quickly that your eyes don't perceive it.
+The erasing and re-drawing happens to quickly that it appears like the Triangle moved places.

 2. If you wanted to print its old position, then we need to *save* its x and y positions *before* they get updated.
 To save the current positions, we'll need to introduce two variables (again, it's up to you to determine what the data types should be for the 2 variables.)

-3. For now, go ahead and add two instance variables near the top of the source code, and you can name them `oldXPosition` and `oldYPosition`.
+3. For now, add two **instance variables** near the top of the source code, and you can name them `oldXPosition` and `oldYPosition`.

 4. Then go back in your `moveHorizontal()` method, and assign the current x and y positions to the `oldXPosition` and `oldYPosition` instance variables.
 I would do these assignment statements before `erase()` is called.